 The Directors have a responsibility to consider the likely long-term consequences of decisions that they make.
 The Directors understand the dynamic environment under which the business operates and the consequences of each of their decisions are carefully assessed.
-An example of this is that OVG-Proxy A/S, the Company's Danish operating subsidiary, has been appointed as the Group's EU authorised representative for the purposes of compliance with the EU's Toy Safety Directive, which is required following Brexit and to ensure long-term access for the Group to EU markets for its products.

 S172(1) (b) of the Act - "The interests of the Group's employees"